 **See double polyimide coated wire and PTFE tubing specifications.
 Typical "heavy" or "double" Polyimide (14.6 kV), plus #12 standard wall PTFE tubing 800V/mil times .016 in (12.8 kV) gives a 27.5 kVDC rating for the combination.
 This results in 27.5 kVDC insulation between the wire and the core and environment, and 55 kVDC between wires in the winding.

-Most of this section on winding an isolation transformer is based on experience and things that have gone wrong.
+Most of this section on winding an isolation transformer is based on experience to avoid things that have gone wrong for others.
 Purchasing a commercial version allows you to skip this section, but if you are going to wind your own, this is must reading.

 |Transformer**||Core Configurations||Winding Turns and Lengths|